-\In May 2011, a package of five Standards on consolidation, joint arrangements, associates and disclosures was issued, including IFRS 10, IFRS 11, IFRS 12, IAS 27 (as revised in 2011) and IAS 28 (as revised in 2011).
+In May 2011, a package of five Standards on consolidation, joint arrangements, associates and disclosures was issued, including IFRS 10, IFRS 11, IFRS 12, IAS 27 (as revised in 2011) and IAS 28 (as revised in 2011).
 These five standards are effective for annual periods beginning on or after 1 January 2013.
-Earlier application is permitted provided that all of these five standards are applied early at the same time.
+The Group will be adopting these standards for the annual period beginning 1 January 2013 and this may have significant impact on existing subsidiaries/associates/joint venture relationship.
+However, it is not practicable to provide a reasonable estimate of the effect until a detailed review has been completed.